oneebhkhan/time-of-day-calendar-events/README.md

 ```

 > **Note:**
-> If the `--fiqah` argument is set to `Jafari`, events will be adjusted by 10 minutes by default to account for the difference in Suhoor/Iftar times between the Hanafi and Jafari fiqahs.
+> If the `--fiqh` argument is set to `Jafari`, events will be adjusted by 10 minutes by default to account for the difference in Suhoor/Iftar times between the Hanafi and Jafari fiqhs.
 > However, if a different preferred adjustment is required, e.g. 12 or 15 minutes, this can be set using the `--adjustment` argument.
-> If the `--fiqah` argument is set to `Hanafi`, the `--adjustment` argument will have no effect.
+> If the `--fiqh` argument is set to `Hanafi`, the `--adjustment` argument will have no effect.

 ### Known issues:
 - The script currently only supports generating Suhoor and Iftar times for Ramadan.